Morocco to the Greek Islands, my 2019 Autumn journey (updated 11/9/2020)

 (above) Although summer tourists will hire boats to take them to blue grottoes and other pretty turquoise bays, the locals dip at the end of the port, near a white building which served as a warehouse for sponges, one of the island's lucrative industries.

 It is no exaggeration to say that the islanders are not an overly friendly lot.
 Exhausted by the fag end of summer, money made to last the winter and, for those who run boutiques, a long stint in Bali or Thailand ahead to replenish stock for the next season, they’re not especially conversational.
 No one cares where I’m from.
-I remember this self-isolation from years on Hydra.
+I remember this self-isolation from my 2 years on Hydra.
 Tourists come, spend, go.
 Those who show signs of lingering must prove themselves with weeks, if not months, of self-sufficient presence before anyone permanent will even register one’s existence.
 With any luck, an invitation to Paska, Greek Easter, several months ahead, might be the reward for months of politely-nodding persistence.

 Eventually this changes, and one can spend years living in a community, possibly as part of it, but often not, on first name terms with people whose surnames will never be known, defined instead by their occupation - 'Dmitri the donkey man' … people who will do anything for you – eventually.